‘Nuns’ On The Run After Habit-Wearing Bank Robbers Botch Heist

-Two women who were dressed up as nuns when they tried to rob a bank in Philadelphia are now on the lam after fleeing empty-handed.
+Two women who were dressed up as nuns when they tried to rob a bank in Pennsylvania are now on the lam after fleeing empty-handed.

 The pair donned habits and veils for the attempted armed raid at a branch of the Citizens Bank in Tannersville on Monday.